inspiredlabs/cwb/README.md

 - `visitor` actions to help:
   - `David is a fundraising leader`
   - `Ed has been a trusts and institutions fundraiser`.

+  ## Misc/unsorted

+  - `CTA`: How can you help?
+Share your favourite story on social media, donate or if you're an NGO work with us.
+  - From the `aid pots see our shows...` stories, perhaps we can demo:
+    - `Clown in Your Pocket`
+    - etc...
+  - Case Studies should be powerfully to the point, like `case shorts`:
+      - `memes` backed up with a `data story` and a `human interest` component.
+    - Case Studies from Partners (for input/back-links):
+      - 'performances'
+      - 'capacity building' for Staff/volunteers/community outreach workers
+      - 'train-the-trainer'
+  - Accountability, how do we measure:
+    - local partners
+    - remote partners
+    - others